 Students who study in Montana can also explore three of the five entrances to the adored Yellowstone National Park.
 With millions of acres of undiscovered powdery snow, the state becomes a wonderland for skiers in the winter.
 Amongst the beauty of Montana's natural heritage is a thriving culture of music and art.
 Whether it is on the hottest day of summer or in the middle of a harsh winter storm, there's always something to do in Montana.
 International students in Montana can learn about the state's rich history and culture through its many events, whether at a local concert or art gallery.

 Before the European invasion, Montana was home to several indigenous people groups, including large Indian tribes like the Crow and Cheyenne.
 During the mid 1800s, hundreds of miners flocked to Montana, attracted by the discovery of gold, silver, copper and coal.
 The gold output in Montana generated hundreds of millions of dollars.
 Today, Montana's economy is still heavily based on oil and coal mining.
 A large chunk of the economy also comes from the state's abundance of fields of grains, with everything from wheat, rye and barley to oats, flaxseed and sugar beets.
 The big state is also big on microbreweries; it ranks third in the nation in craft breweries per capita.

-For more information and to search schools to study in Montana, and to contact them for free for further information, please visit the Study in the USA School Search.
+For more information and to search schools to study in Missouri, and to contact them for free for further information, please visit the Study in the USA School Search.